 Skin diseases are one of the most common health problems in society.
 Some skin conditions can develop tailor-made to haired skin.
 One frequent among these ailments is ringworm disease, also known as alopecia areata.
 It is a hair loss problem that appears to be the size of an iron coin in certain parts of the haired skin.

 What Causes Alopecia?

 However, it has also been observed in clinical trials that ringworm disease can occur along with other health problems.
-This problem has been experienced in the course of autoimmune-origin diseases such as type 1 diabetes, joint rheumatism.
-It has also been found that similar ailment can occur in people with ringworm disease in their family.
+This problem has been experienced in the course of autoimmune-origin diseases such as type 1 diabetes, and joint rheumatism.
+It has also been found that similar ailments can occur in people with ringworm disease in their families.